Lastolite Easybox vs Westcott Apollo Flash Softboxes

 What I was looking for was something portable, easy to set up and effective to use as there are times, at weddings for example, where time is at a premium.

-I had read some good things about the Westcott Apollo and had seen various YouTube videos (standard unboxings and set ups) so I thought I would give it a go and ordered one from Amazon.
+I had read some good things about the Westcott Apollo.
+I'd also seen various YouTube videos (standard unboxings and set ups) so I thought I would give it a go and ordered one from Amazon.
 It arrived within 5 days and to be honest, as soon as I opened the box I was a little disappointed.

-You have to place the softbox over the flashgun through the zippered slits provided so that the speedlights and part of the stand are placed inside the actual softbox.
+You have to place the softbox over the flashgun through the zippered slits provided.
+This is so that the speedlights and part of the stand are placed inside the actual softbox.
 Then you need to thread the metal pole of the softbox (similar to that of an umbrella) through the cold shoe where your speedlight sits.

 All simple enough but there are a couple of problems here.

-Now that you have everything in place inside the softbox, make sure that you set the speedlight settings, power and output to exactly what you need because once you close the front flap, the only way to access the speedlight controls again is to go through the zipper openings on the base of the softbox, or by opening up the front panel (diffuser material) again.
+Now that you have everything in place inside the softbox, make sure that you set the speedlight settings, power and output to exactly what you need.
+This is because once you close the front flap, the only way to access the speedlight controls again is to go through the zipper openings on the base of the softbox.
+Or by opening up the front panel (diffuser material) again.

-The other issue I found was that when everything is set up, manoeuvring and directing the light from the softbox got a little difficult due to its design as you saw in the video.
+The other issue I found was that when everything is set up, maneuvering and directing the light from the softbox got a little difficult.
+This is due to its design as you saw in the video.
 Tilting the Westcott Apollo is doable but needs some tweaking and messing about.

 Lastolite Ezybox Hotshoe

-Firstly, the main softbox pops open like the Lastolite reflectors and as you can see below, the reflective material is (in my opinion) far superior to that of the Westcott and I think it will last a lot longer…
+Firstly, the main softbox pops open like the Lastolite reflectors.
+As you can see below, the reflective material is (in my opinion) far superior to that of the Westcott.
+I think it will last a lot longer too…

 The Lastolite Ezybox also has a sturdier feel to it which fills me with confidence.